kriszyp/xstyle/README.md

 ## Creating Components

-Together these features can be used to create components with CSS.
+By combining the ability to create new definitions, bindings, and variables, we can create new encapsulated components with CSS.
+For example, here we create a component that renders an h1 and p element with content, as defined by the component.

 	my-component {
 		=>
 			h1 (label),
 			p (content);
-	label = 'Default Label';
+		label=var: 'Default Label';
-	content = 'Default Content';
+		content=var: 'Default Content';
+		background-color: #ddf;
 	}

+We can then use this component as building block in our application:

 	body {
 		=> my-component {
 			label: 'My Label';
 		}
 	}

-## Extending Rules

-With xstyle, you can define that a CSS rule "extends" another rule, thus inheriting all the properties and behavior from another rule.
-To extend another rule, start the rule text with an <code>extends()</code> call, providing the base rule as the parameter:

-	.base-rule {
-		color: red;
-		background-color: blue;
-	}

-	.sub-rule {
-		extends(.base-rule); /* all the properties from base-rule will be inherited */ }

-The rule that is extending can define its properties that override the rules inherited from the base rule, for example:

-	.sub-rule {
-		extends(.base-rule);
-		color: yellow; /* color is yellow, but we have inherited background-color of blue */ }

-This functionality is mostly implemented but only lightly tested, and may not be complete.

-## Extensions and Shims
+## Shims

-Xstyle allows one to define additional extensions to CSS.
-These extensions can be used for creating custom components or for filling in missing functionality in browsers.
+Xstyle can also be used to define extensions can be used for filling in missing functionality in browsers.
 Xstyle's default stylesheet provides shims for a few commonly used properties that are missing in some older browsers, including box-shadow, transform, and border-radius.
 For example, we can write: